 Forum: Populism, Identity Politics, and the Archaeology of EuropeEuropean Journal of Archaeology, vol. 24, no. 4, pp. 519-555Contributions to Journals: Articles

 How (Not) to “Study Up”: Points and Pitfalls When Studying International Heritage RegimesJournal of Field Archaeology, vol. 45, no. 3, pp. 140-152Contributions to Journals: Articles

 Borders of belonging in the European Heritage LabelHeritage and Borders.
-Källén, A. (ed.), pp. 105-126Chapters in Books, Reports and Conference Proceedings: Chapters
+Källén, A. (ed.).
+The Royal Academy of Letters, History and Antiquities, pp. 105-126Chapters in Books, Reports and Conference Proceedings: Chapters